 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the New Hope neighborhood in Raleigh are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 87.2% of U.S. neighborhoods.
-With 19.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 68.6% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 88.0% of U.S. neighborhoods.
+In addition, 8.8% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 53.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the New Hope neighborhood, 31.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 29.9% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (25.3%), and 13.4% in clerical, assistant, and tech support occupations.
+In the New Hope neighborhood, 31.1% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.9% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (23.4%), and 15.6% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the New Hope neighborhood is English, spoken by 59.7% of households.
-Other important languages spoken here include Spanish and Portuguese.
+The most common language spoken in the New Hope neighborhood is English, spoken by 58.6% of households.
+Other important languages spoken here include Spanish, Portuguese and Vietnamese.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.